hbctraining/scRNA-seq_online/lessons/04_SC_quality_control.md

 ### Novelty score

 This value is quite easy to calculate, as we take the log10 of the number of genes detected per cell and the log10 of the number of UMIs per cell, then divide the log10 number of genes by the log10 number of UMIs.
-The novelty score and how it relates to complexity of the RNA species,, is described in more detail later in this lesson.
+The novelty score and how it relates to complexity of the RNA species, is described in more detail later in this lesson.

 ```r
 # Add number of genes per UMI for each cell to metadata